 The College Health and Safety Officer will:

-- provide education and training about discrimination, harassment, and sexual misconduct to the AC community;
+- provide education and training about discrimination, harassment, sexual discrimination, and sexual misconduct to the AC community;

 - receive and investigate reports and complaints of discrimination, harassment, and sexual misconduct in accordance with this policy;